 I am constantly looking around, trying to identify the “selling” moments that happen in everyday transactions and interactions – big and small.
 Trying to articulate the good, the bad, and the really terrible, because most selling exchanges are not clearly defined moments that each party is privy to – rather, they are small, natural communications attached to persuasion, information, a timeline, or decisions.

-Looking back at the past several years of blogs, I’ve written about Earl from Home Depot, a stapler, my husband, the babysitter, a travel agent, cooking shows, hiking, and even my daughter’s volleyball team – all with stories that relate to sales and selling strategies.
+Looking back at the past ten years of blogs, I’ve written about Earl from Home Depot, a stapler, my husband, the babysitter, a travel agent, cooking shows, hiking, and even my daughter’s volleyball team – all with stories that relate to sales and selling strategies.

 This week, I happened upon two examples to share that are instances of “Moving Sales Forward” that helped shape this blog and to answer a common question I get from both professional sellers and business owners, “